chasingcoconuts/NOVAK-Protocol/README.md

 NOVAK is the first framework that prevents unlawful or inconsistent executions from happening **at all**, unless proof of correctness exists **before runtime.**

+NOVAK is the first enforcement architecture that prevents automated systems — including AI — from silently producing unlawful, unequal, or untraceable decisions.

+Unlike blockchain, NOVAK does not merely log violations.

+It prevents them.

 This is not blockchain.
 This is not policy.